Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 ---
 title: "39 Ways to Earn Money in 60 Minutes"
-description: "Learn how to earn money online quick, find easy ways to make money in under one hour!"
+description: "Learn how to earn money online quicky, find easy ways to make money in under one hour!"
 image: "images/make-money-1-hour.jpg"
 date: 2024-06-17T18:19:25+06:00
 categories: ["monetizing"]